aranya-project/aranya-core/crates/model/src/tests/ffi-policy.md

 ---

 <!--
-This policy facilitates the use of the `envelope_ffi`.
+This policy facilitates the full use of the `envelope_ffi`.
 To do that we need to introduce several supporting FFIs, `crypto_ffi`, `device_ffi`, `idam_ffi`, `perspective_ffi`.
 Together they give us the necessary functionality to satisfy the seal and open blocks.
 The key difference between this policy and the `basic-policy.md` is that the basic policy is setup to use the `TestFfiEnvelope`.
-Both policies however contain the same set of actions, Init, Create, Increment, and Decrement.
+Both policies however contain the same sets of on-graph actions, Init, Create, Increment, and Decrement.

+The policies also supply sample ephemeral commands, `CreateGreeting and `VerifyGreeting`.
+Ephemeral (session) commands are not added to the graph of commands and do not persist any changes to the factDB.

+It should be noted that there is no syntactic differences between on-graph and ephemeral commands currently.
+They could in theory be used interchangeably, however they are almost always created with a particular flavor in mind.
 -->

 ```policy